sendinblue/APIv3-python-library/docs/ResellerApi.md

 # **get_child_account_creation_status**
 > GetChildAccountCreationStatus get_child_account_creation_status(child_auth_key)

-Returns the status of reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied

 ### Example
 ```python